CGNS/HDF5 - An HPC implementation#

 This node is conceptually the root of the CGNS database.

-Because it is created and controlled by the user, it cannot be the root of the HDF5 file.
+Because the user creates and controls it, it cannot be the root of the HDF5 file.

 Current CGNS conventions require that it be located directly below the HDF5 root node.